 Campus Recreation employs 700+ students in various program areas throughout the school year including Rec Sports, Fitness & Wellness, Facilities, and Outdoor Adventures.

 Did you know there are over 8 libraries across campus?!?
 University Libraries searches for student employees to provide customer service, technology support, reference assistance, security, data entry and more.

-The Phone Center employs nearly 70 students who work year-round providing information to the thousands of members of the Florida State University community while offering them an opportunity to support the University's academic future.
+The Engagement Center employs nearly 70 students who work year-round providing information to the thousands of members of the Florida State University community while offering them an opportunity to support the University's academic future.